-Lal Bahadur Shastri birth anniversary: Lesser-known facts about the political leader
+Lal Bahadur Shastri birth anniversary: Lesser-known facts about India’s second PM

 The second Prime Minister of India, Lal Bahadur Shastri, whose 115th birth anniversary is being observed today was known as a statesman par excellence for his contribution towards India’s efforts towards self-sustenance and self-reliance.
-Despite his small and frail structure and soft-spoken nature, he is remembered as a great mind who was known for his exceptional will power.
-Born on October 2, 1904 in Mughalsarai (modern day Uttar Pradesh), he is best remembered for his slogan ‘Jai Jawan Jai Kisan’.
+A frail and soft-spoken person, Shastri is remembered as a great mind who was known for his exceptional will power.
+Born on October 2, 1904 in Mughalsarai (modern day Uttar Pradesh), he is best remembered for his slogan, ‘Jai Jawan Jai Kisan’.
 He was deeply influenced by Mahatma Gandhi with whom he shared his birthday.

 ALSO READ | 5 life lessons from Lal Bahadur Shastri, India’s second PM

-After the sudden demise of India’s first prime minister Jawaharlal Nehru, Shashtri took oath.
+After the sudden demise of India’s first prime minister Jawaharlal Nehru, Shashtri took oath of office.
 Despite being relatively new to the high office, he led the country successfully through the Indo-Pakistan War in 1965.

-It was on January 11, 1966 that he took his last breath in Tashkent, Uzbekistan, a day after signing the Tashkent Declaration, reportedly due to cardiac arrest.
-However, his death was surrounded by several controversies as no postmortem was carried out on his body, making it a great mystery even today.
+It was on January 11, 1966 that he took breathed his last in Tashkent, Uzbekistan, a day after signing the Tashkent Declaration, reportedly due to cardiac arrest.
+However, his death remains surrounded by several controversies as no postmortem examination was carried out, making it a great mystery even today.

 At Vijay Ghat, paid tributes to Shastri Ji.